Migration Guide

-Only the dedicated server fleet layer is going away.
+The dedicated server fleet is gone.
 Matchmaker, Relay, and Lobby continue.
-Here are your options for the part that isn't.
+Here are your options — and why most studios still haven't migrated.

-On December 4th, 2025, Unity announced that Multiplay Game Server Hosting — the dedicated server fleet orchestration layer — will no longer be supported after March 31, 2026.
-Unity is winding down internal operations and licensing the underlying software to Rocket Science Group, a company founded by veterans of the original Multiplay team.
+On December 4th, 2025, Unity announced that Multiplay Game Server Hosting — the dedicated server fleet orchestration layer — shut down on March 31, 2026.
+Unity wound down internal operations and licensed the underlying software to Rocket Science Group, a company founded by veterans of the original Multiplay team.

-If you're reading this in a panic, the most important thing to understand first is what is not shutting down: Unity Matchmaker, Relay, Lobby, and Distributed Authority are all unaffected.
+The most important thing to understand is what did not shut down: Unity Matchmaker, Relay, Lobby, and Distributed Authority are all unaffected.
 Unity has also updated Matchmaker to support third-party hosting providers before the deadline, so your matchmaking logic doesn't have to change — only where your servers actually run.

 • Multiplay Game Server Hosting